Path Cover, Hamiltonicity, and Independence Number: An FPT Perspective: Introduction

 \section{Introduction}

-The Gallai–Milgram Theorem, published by Tibor Gallai and Arthur Milgram in 1960 \cite{GallaiM60}, is a cornerstone of structural graph theory and can be viewed as a far-reaching generalization of several classical results, such as Dilworth's Theorem \cite{Dilworth1950}, concerning the covering of graphs by simpler substructures.
+Gallai–Milgram's theorem, published by Tibor Gallai and Arthur Milgram in 1960 \cite{GallaiM60}, is a cornerstone of structural graph theory and can be viewed as a far-reaching generalization of several classical results, such as Dilworth's and Kőnig's theorems \cite{Dilworth1950,konig1931}, concerning the covering of graphs.
 In its original form, the theorem states that every (directed or undirected) graph \(G\) can be covered by at most \(\alpha(G)\) vertex-disjoint paths, where \(\alpha(G)\) is the size of a maximum independent set in \(G\).

-Beyond its immediate implications, the Gallai–Milgram Theorem belongs to a broader line of research in graph theory focused on connections between Hamiltonicity and independence.
+Beyond its immediate implications, Gallai–Milgram's theorem belongs to a broader line of research in graph theory focused on connections between Hamiltonicity and independence.
 This theme can be traced back to the seminal work of Rédei \cite{Redei1934}, who showed that every tournament (a directed graph with \(\alpha(G) = 1\)) contains a directed Hamiltonian path.
 Further investigations into the relationships among stability number, connectivity, and Hamiltonicity began with Nash-Williams \cite{NashWill71} and Chvátal–Erdős \cite{chvatal1972note}, and have continued in later works (see, e.g., \cite{AmarFournierGerma1983,bauer1989generalization,jackson1987chvatal,Koider1994,BenArroyoHartman1988,BessyThomasse2007,HahnJackson1990,thomasse2001covering,fox2009paths}).

-In this paper, we present a novel algorithmic perspective on this classic theme in graph theory: the interplay among the Gallai–Milgram theorem, Hamiltonicity, and the independence number.
+In this paper, we present a novel algorithmic perspective on this classic theme in graph theory: the interplay among Gallai–Milgram's theorem, Hamiltonicity, and the independence number.

-\subsection{Our contribution.}
+\subsection{Our contribution}

-Known constructive proofs of the Gallai--Milgram theorem can be used to construct in polynomial time a covering of the vertex set of a graph $G$ by at most $\alpha(G)$ vertex-disjoint paths.
-Our following theorem presents a significant generalization of this algorithmic result for undirected graphs: for an integer parameter $k$, deciding whether a graph $G$ contains a path cover of size at most $\alpha(G) - k$ is \classFPT, parameterized by $k$.
+Known constructive proofs of Gallai--Milgram's theorem can be used to construct in polynomial time a covering of the vertex set of a graph $G$ by at most $\alpha(G)$ vertex-disjoint paths.
+Our following theorem presents a significant generalization of this algorithmic result for undirected graphs.

 \begin{restatable}{theorem}{thmabovgm} There is an algorithm that, given an $n$-vertex graph $G$ and an integer parameter $k \ge 1$, in time $2^{k^{\Oh(k^4)}} \cdot n^{\Oh(1)}$ outputs a cover of $V(G)$ by a family $\mathcal{P}$ of vertex-disjoint paths and, furthermore, \begin{itemize} \item either correctly reports that $\mathcal{P}$ is a minimum-size path cover, or \item outputs together with $\mathcal{P}$ an independent set of size $|\mathcal{P}|+k$ certifying that $\mathcal{P}$ contains at most $\alpha(G)-k$ paths. \end{itemize} \end{restatable}